Porta Via Ristorante e Bar | 21 White Bridge Rd | Belle Meade | 615.356.0001

 This much loved Italian bitter liqueur, pronounced “chinar,” is named for the artichokes that are the main flavoring ingredients.
 Great over ice or in cocktails.

-Porta Via serves a variety of other popular liqueurs to satisfy the palate of the most discerning customers.
-Like amari, these liqueurs can be enjoyed as either an aperitivo or a digestivo.
+We serve a variety of other popular liqueurs to satisfy even the most discerning customers.
+Many of these liqueurs can be enjoyed as either an aperitivo or a digestivo.

 A milder, sweeter, more approachable Chartreuse than the green variety, better suited for the uninitiated.